Maintenance Standards at Weyerhaeuser Company

 Teams are formed utilizing maintenance and engineering leaders across the Company to carry out the process.
 Results are combined and presented to measure trend improvement and provide each site with a snapshot of their level of performance versus our best and average scores.
 The visual impact is convincing to site leadership teams looking for useful maintenance benchmarks.
 Summary results from ten mills are attached.

 Assessments will be conducted on two year cycles with follow up support from leadership in the interim.
-Standards and processes are utilized across the Company for manufacturing support including wood products and pulp / paper.
+Maintenance standards and processes are utilized across the Company for manufacturing support including wood products and pulp/paper.
 Corporate and mill personnel combine to support implementation and assist in problem resolution.

 Pictured below is a graphic summary of assessment results from ten mills showing the expected weakness in planning and scheduling performance.
 This initial data forms for results tracking over time.